 Are you looking to get on the property ladder but planning to buy alone?
-Purchasing a home alone can be challenging, but is not impossible.
+Purchasing a home alone can be challenging, but it is not impossible.
 In this article, you’ll learn four hacks for buying your first home alone.

 More and more people want to step onto the property ladder, especially those who are renting alone or are planning to live alone.
 After all, a single person’s rent can be extortionate in comparison to a single person’s mortgage.
-But, the problem isn’t with the mortgage repayments, it’s often the initial deposit that’s hard to put together.
+But, the problem isn’t with the mortgage repayments; it’s often the initial deposit that’s hard to put together.

 One hack we’re going to talk about is shared ownership, which is one of the best ways for an individual to purchase their first home.
-But, it’s wise to keep in mind that it’s very different from your normal first home purchase, especially the conveyancing for shared ownership which can be slightly more complicated.
+But it’s wise to keep in mind that it’s very different from your normal first home purchase, especially the conveyancing for shared ownership which can be slightly more complicated.